 We have worked hard to close our gender pay gap every year since we started reporting in 2017 - so the recent change to this trend is disappointing.
-We firmly believe in hiring the very best people we can from the broadest pipelines of talent, and we will continue to take the right action to drive long-term positive change to improve our organisation.
+We firmly believe in hiring the very best people we can, and we will continue to take the right action to drive long-term positive change to improve our organisation.
 It is particularly pleasing to see our year-on-year progress on the ethnicity pay gap has continued in this year's report.